avcoder/unit04-lesson06/slides.md

     ```
 - Tip: _Your tests pass because they didn't fail.
 Not because your code works_ (ex: `return 4`)
 1. Refactor function if needed so it's cleaner yet stays `GREEN`
+- Q: When should you write unit tests?

 ---
 transition: slide-left